-By understanding the following list, you’ll be safer on any job site.
+By understanding the following contractor safety tips, you’ll be safer on any job site.

 With the awareness of COVID-19, your typical Personal Protective Equipment (PPE) might have been adjusted to accommodate recent regulations and guidelines depending on the state in which you operate.

 Regardless of pandemic guidelines, wearing proper protection while on any job site is critical for operating in accord with appropriate safety.

 The following is a shortlist of common PPE that most workers should have access to while working on a job site:

 - Helmet (Hard Hat)